Schedule Monday - Friday 830AM- 430PM

 Liaise between the project centre and remote project sites and personnel.

-Ensure that the relevant research methodology is applied and all research material is handled in accordance with established protocols, policies, and procedures.
+Ensure that relevant research methodology is applied and all research material is handled in accordance with established protocols, policies, and procedures.

 Develop presentations and present information and training sessions to project personnel and project participants.